KateWenqiZhu/KateWenqiZhu.github.io/_news/announcement_1.md

 related_posts: false
 ---

-🎓 Honoured to be invited to the **Outstanding Doctoral Student Forum of the Institute of Computational Mathematics** with a Travel Grant from the Chinese Academy of Sciences.
+🎓 Honoured to be invited to the **Chinese Academy of Sciences** to give a talk and research visit.
 Heading to Beijing.